 2.1.
 Social engineering

-What if we know that house owner likes to go to a certain beach to swim – could we use that to try and steel the house keys from the shore, while he’s swimming?
+What if we know that house owner likes to go to a certain beach to swim – could we use that to try and steal the house keys from the shore, while he’s swimming?
 Or somehow get him to give us the keys, for a short while (as long as it takes to make a copy) – by presenting ourselves as handymen?
 This vector of attack is called social engineering.
 It is often used, yet it is often not taken into consideration.

-This includes clicking on a link in an email where the sender (falsely) presents themselves as your bank, YouTube, Google, hosting provider, domain registrar etc. Always check headers when you are asked to click on a link, or give any data/information.
+This includes clicking on a link in an email where the sender (falsely) presents themselves as your bank, or YouTube, Google, your hosting provider, domain registrar etc. Always check headers when you are asked to click on a link, or give any data/information.
 Article on that: how to safely handle emails.

 Same goes for giving access to your computer, smartphone, working area etc.

 3. Weakest link – security as a chain

 I touched on this in the previous chapter when discussing the vectors of attack.
 Security can be looked at in two ways.
 The first one is like a chain: as strong as its weakest link.
 The second one is explained in the next chapter.

 Since I love analogies, here’s another suitable image:

 How do you like the security in picture 3?
 Website related analogies would be:

 - Excellent password, but insecure email account used for the password reset (account registration).